On this page:

 - The value of an academic scholarship awarded during a student’s entering year remains the same in subsequent years.

-- To continue to receive an academic scholarship, students must fulfill three criteria:
+- To continue to receive an academic scholarship, students must fulfill four criteria:

 - Maintain a minimum cumulative grade point average (GPA) of 2.75